TILSoft/cpv/doc/notes.md

     instantclient-sdk-linux.x64-11.2.0.4.0.zip
     host package unixODBC is needed for "pip install pyodbc"

+## MySQL
+    it needs libmysqlclient-dev on the host for sqlalchemy to work

 ## Parameters

 - Every parameter must be in the params_main even if it is in other files